iwahbe/Azure-Container-Registry-Geo-Replication/README.md

 Even though the component itself is written in Go, it is consumable from any language Pulumi supports.

-An example `RegistryGeoReplication` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/pkg/provider/registryGeoReplication.go`.
+An example `Registry` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/pkg/provider/registryGeoReplication.go`.
 This component provides a new Azure Container Registry with geo-replication.

-Note that the generated provider plugin (`pulumi-resource-registrygeoreplication`) must be on your `PATH` to be used by Pulumi deployments.
+Note that the generated provider plugin (`pulumi-resource-azure-quickstart-acr-geo-replication`) must be on your `PATH` to be used by Pulumi deployments.
 If creating a provider for distribution to other users, you should ensure they install this plugin to their `PATH`.

 ## Prerequisites